-In this section we prove one of our main results, Theorem \ref{2}, which states a way of constructing sequences of closed geodesics of increasing length, whose canonical lift complement are not homeomorphic and their volume is universally bounded by the volume of a link complement on $PT^1\Sigma.$ Although this kind of examples already existed (see \cite{BPS16}, Subsection 3.2 or \cite{BPS17}, Example 5.2), we point out that our method generalizes the previous examples.
+In this section we prove one of our main results, Theorem \ref{2}, which provides a way of constructing sequences of closed geodesics of increasing length, whose canonical lift complements are not homeomorphic and whose volumes are universally bounded by the volume of a link complement on $PT^1\Sigma.$ Although this kind of examples already existed in the literature (see \cite{BPS16}, Subsection 3.2 or \cite{BPS17}, Example 5.2), we point out that our method generalizes the previous examples.

-\begin{reptheorem}{2} Given a hyperbolic surface $\Sigma,$ there exist a constant $V_0>0$ and a sequence $\{\gamma_n\}$ of filling closed geodesic on $\Sigma,$ with $M_{\hat\gamma_n}\not\cong M_{\hat\gamma_k}$ for every $k\not= n,$ such that $Vol(M_{\hat\gamma_n})< V_0$ for every $n\in\mathbb{N}.$ Moreover, for any sequence $\{X_n\}$ of hyperbolic metrics on $\Sigma,$ we have that $\ell_{X_n}(\gamma_n) \nearrow \infty.$ \end{reptheorem}
+\begin{reptheorem}{2} Given a hyperbolic surface $\Sigma,$ there exist a constant $V_0>0$ and a sequence $\{\gamma_n\}$ of filling closed geodesic on $\Sigma,$ with $M_{\widehat\gamma_n}\not\cong M_{\widehat\gamma_k}$ for every $k\not= n,$ such that $\Vol(M_{\widehat\gamma_n})< V_0$ for every $n\in\mathbb{N}.$ Moreover, for any sequence $\{X_n\}$ of hyperbolic metrics on $\Sigma,$ we have that $\ell_{X_n}(\gamma_n) \nearrow \infty.$ \end{reptheorem}

-\begin{proof}[\bf{Proof}] Choose $\gamma_0$ and $\eta$ closed geodesics on $\Sigma$ such that the first one is filling, the second has a fixed orientation and $i(\gamma_0,\eta)>1.$ .2cm For each intersection point between $\gamma_0$ and $\eta,$ we measure the angle of intersection at that point by using the orientation of $\eta$ and the right side on $\Sigma$ with respect $\eta.$ Let $p$ be a point of intersection of $\gamma_0$ with $\eta,$ that minimizes the angle of intersection. .2cm Define $\gamma_n$ the unique closed geodesic homotopic to the closed curve that starts at $p,$ travels $n$ times about $\eta$ with its same orientation and then one time about $\gamma_0,$ that is
+\begin{proof}[\bf{Proof}] Choose $\gamma_0$ and $\eta$ closed geodesics on $\Sigma$ such that the first one is filling, the second has a fixed orientation and $i(\gamma_0,\eta)>1.$ .2cm For each intersection point between $\gamma_0$ and $\eta,$ we measure the angle of intersection at that point by using the orientation of $\eta$ and the right side on $\Sigma$ with respect to $\eta.$ Let $p$ be a point of intersection of $\gamma_0$ with $\eta$ that minimizes the angle. .2cm Define $\gamma_n$ the unique closed geodesic homotopic to the closed curve that starts at $p,$ travels $n$ times along $\eta$ with the same orientation and then one time about $\gamma_0,$ that is

-Notice that $\gamma_{n,0}$ is not self-transverse, so we will slightly modify it to obtain one that is, in following manner: .2cm Choose a $\delta$ neighborhood of ${\eta}$ such that for all self-intersections of $\gamma_0$ that lie outside the geodesic ${\eta},$ also lie outside the $\delta$ neighborhood of ${\eta}.$ .2cm Erase the geodesic arc of $\gamma_{0}$ that has $p$ and is contained in the $\delta$ neighborhood of ${\eta}.$ Link the extremal points by the geodesic segment ${\eta_n}$ in the $\delta$ neighborhood of ${\eta}$ that winds $n$ times in the orientation of ${\eta}.$ Let us denote this piecewise geodesic as $\gamma_{n,1}.$ .2cm
+Notice that $\gamma_{n,0}$ is not self-transverse, so we will slightly modify it to obtain one that is, in the following manner: .2cm Choose a $\delta$ neighborhood of ${\eta}$ such that all self-intersections of $\gamma_0$ that lie outside the geodesic ${\eta},$ also lie outside the $\delta$ neighborhood of ${\eta}.$ .2cm Erase the geodesic arc of $\gamma_{0}$ to which $p$ belongs and is contained in the $\delta$ neighborhood of ${\eta}.$ Link the extremal points by the geodesic segment ${\eta_n}$ in the $\delta$ neighborhood of ${\eta}$ that winds $n$ times in the orientation of ${\eta}.$ Let us denote this piecewise geodesic as $\gamma_{n,1}.$ .2cm